 Viral Content Triggers Emotions

 Some pieces of viral content are extremely shallow and you don’t understand why people share them so much.
 You know, like that woman’s legs that recently went viral.
-In this case, it was the sheer humor that made everyone share the photo and comment on it.
+In this case, it was the sheer humour that made everyone share the photo and comment on it.
 It made people laugh, so the post was successful in triggering certain emotions.
 Viral content does that – it plays the emotional card.

 When you’re trying to craft a post of any kind and you intend to make it extremely popular, you need to make sure it’s funny, shocking, inspiring, beautiful, surprising, amusing, or touching.
-The content, regardless whether it’s textual, audio, or visual, needs an emotional element that will make people feel something.
+The content, regardless of whether it’s textual, audio, or visual, needs an emotional element that will make people feel something.

 Evergreen Content Has Greater Chances of Going Viral

 Don’t get me wrong; that woman’s spaghetti legs did go viral.
 However, her fame will last for a day or a week, and then people will forget about it.
-Even that black-and-blue (or white-and-gold) dress is boring at this point of time.
+Even that black-and-blue (or white-and-gold) dress is boring at this point in time.
 The Internet community has the power to turn something random into something viral, but when you’re a content writer or marketer, you can’t base your success on luck.
 That’s why you need to create evergreen content, which will get great chances of getting shares in the long term.

 According to Dave Mitchell, a content marketing specialist from Admission service writing service, an evergreen piece doesn’t lose its popularity and appeal over time.
 It’s like a part of a textbook on a topic from your niche.
-For example, a makeup expert can post an elaborate piece on color theory and explain how colors can be used in different combinations to make a specific face more beautiful.
+For example, a makeup expert can post an elaborate piece on colour theory and explain how colours can be used in different combinations to make a specific face more beautiful.
 People interested in makeup would love to read that article regardless of its publication date.
 They will keep sharing it, and other bloggers will link to it as an authoritative source.
 That’s the kind of authority you want your viral content to have.

 No matter how shallow Internet people seem when you see the majority of posts they like, you need to keep one thing in mind: they love elaborate content.
-A research that analyzed the most emailed post in The NY Times proved that fact: people prefer e-mailing articles with positive themes, and they like sharing lengthy articles on intellectually challenging topics.
+Research that analyzed the most emailed post in The NY Times proved that fact: people prefer e-mailing articles with positive themes, and they like sharing lengthy articles on intellectually challenging topics.

 Viral Posts Are Surprising